-We ensure that the key values associated with life in Britain are taught across the school in all subjects and these are emphasised in the PHSCE Curriculum, RE, History and through assemblies in particular.
+We ensure that the key values associated with life in Britain are taught across the school in all subjects.
+Children are taught about them explicitly and we ensure that they understand what the values represent.
 These values are:

 Wellbeing is our key driver as a school.
 We want our children to be happy, work hard, be resilient to cope with challenges and obstacles and learn from mistakes.
 We have a dedicated wellbeing hour every Friday afternoon where these characteristics can be explored and developed.
-This, along with a rigorous programme of personal, social, health and emotional development supports our pupils to become effective British Citizens.
+This, along with a rigorous programme of personal, social, health and emotional development as well as a rigorous Relationships and Sex Education Programme, supports our pupils to become effective British Citizens.
 We encourage a 'Growth Mindset' and actively teach children how to cope with life's challenges.

 If you require any further information about our curriculum, please do not hesitate to contact us using the contact us page, or speak to any member of staff.